mhosamsh/ntp-server/README.md

 A lightweight Python-based NTP responder packaged for Docker and Swarm.
 It can run standalone (docker run), via **Docker Compose** on a single host, or globally across a **Swarm** cluster with proper healthchecks and logging.

-> ⚠️ This is **not** a disciplined/production-grade NTP daemon; it’s intended for labs/testing where you just need a simple time responder.

 ---